This course is designed as a lecture/seminar dealing with data visualization from a largely psychological and historical perspective.

 The lecture slides, tutorials and R scripts linked here are available under a Creative Commons Attribution-NonCommercial-ShareAlike license.
 They are available to everybody under the terms of this license and can be shared, but must be appropriately attributed to me with links to this site.

-All other materials, notably course videos and support material files, should not be copied beyond your personal machines and hence are not available for redistribution.
+All other materials, notably course videos, student presentations and support material files, should not be copied beyond your personal machines and hence are not available for redistribution.

 Copyright © 2018 Michael Friendly.
 All rights reserved. || lastModified :